stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 consensus serialization is too large to fit in a Clarity buffer (this is because of the type prefix in the consensus serialization).

-If the value cannot fit as serialized into the maximum buffer size, this returns `none`, otherwise, it will be
+If the value cannot fit as serialized into the maximum buffer size (1 MB), this returns `none`, otherwise, it will be
 `(some consensus-serialized-buffer)`.
 During type checking, the analyzed type of the result of this method will be the maximum possible consensus buffer length based on the inferred type of the supplied value.
+Note that it is possible to construct a valid Clarity value whose buffer serialization exceeds 1 MB; however, this is highly unlikely to happen by accident.

 **Rationale:** This method is used to facilitate interactions with off-chain services, and to export data from a smart contract that can be consumed